kzr8/moe-junyuanpri/_parents-portal/Relating To Your Child/Relating To Your Child.md

 ##### **Praise Your Child Today!**

 Research shows that parent-child connectedness is one of the more effective ways of prevention against risky behavior in children.
 Affirming their strengths and positive qualities builds a safe environment at home for children to confide in you.
 It will also build resilience and nurture them for success.
-Please click
+Please click [here](/parents-portal/Relating-To-Your-Child/Praise-Your-Child-Today/) to read more.